zsiki/GeoEasy/doc/reference_guide.rst

 GeoEasy by default uses the language of the operating system if it is available (GeoEasy has been localized to that language).
-Seevn languages are supported when writing this documentation:
+Seven languages are supported when writing this documentation:
 Czeh, English, German,  Hungarian, Polish, Russian and Spanish.

 You can switch to a different language from the default by the *--lang*